 There are free clubs for young adults that allow you to get really cheap Broadway tickets.
 Since they are free, I recommend that you join if you meet the age requirements.
 If you are under 35, you can join HIPTIX, which lets you purchase 2 tickets for shows produced by the Roundabout Theater Company for $25 each.
 If you are under 30, you can join the 30 under 30 club, you can get 2 tickets for shows produced by Manhattan Theater Club for $30 each.
 Again, these tickets (especially for popular shows) will go fast, so book as soon as you can.
 Both clubs also have parties for the members as well.

 Just like for other things, there are usually some Broadway shows that are running Groupon promotions.
 This is a great way to save, but I do recommend planning ahead.
-Currently (as of April 25th, 2017), you can find Groupons for A Bronx Tale, Miss Saigon, and NEWSical the Musical.
-I loved On Your Feet!.
-I have not seen A Bronx Tale yet, but I really enjoyed On Your Feet.
+Currently (as of June 17th, 2017), you can find Groupons for On Your Feet!, A Bronx Tale, Miss Saigon, and NEWSical the Musical.
+I loved On Your Feet!, but I still need to see A Bronx Tale, Miss Saigon, and NEWSical.
 I loved both the story and the music.
 To see if there are any new groupons for broadway shows click here.

 There are so many good shows out there, what are your favorites?
 Now that you know where to find cheap Broadway tickets, you will be able to see more great shows!

 - Plan ahead to get the best seats.

-- Purchase at the box office if possible to avoid extra fees.
+- Purchase at the Broadway box office if possible to avoid extra fees.

 - Join a free club if you meet the age requirements.